spindle-health/spindle-token/docs/carduus/cli.md

 # Command Line Interface

-The spindle-token command line interface (CLI) offers tokenization and token transcoding capabilities of data files from the local file system.
+The spindle-token command line interface (CLI) offers tokenization and transcription capabilities of data files from the local file system.

 # Usage Guide

 The spindle-token CLI is included with every installation of the spindle-token library.
 Install spindle-token to your python (virtual) environment using `pip`.
-See our [getting started guide](./getting-started.md) for more information.
+See our [getting started guide](http://token.spindlehealth.com/guides/getting-started/) for more information.
 Make sure the python interpreter directory is on your PATH.

 You can test your installation and environment setup by running the `--help` command.
 You should see documentation about the spindle-token CLI.